tyrauber/census_api/README.md

 The 'fields' parameter is a comma separated string of SF1 field names.

-The 'for' parameter is a single geography type, and optionally, the geography ids (geoid) for specific geographies of that type.
+The 'level' parameter is a single geography type, and optionally, the geography ids (geoid) for specific geographies of that type.
 A colon separates the geography type from the id and a comma separates ids.

 For example, 'STATE:06,02' would reference the state of California and Alaska.

-The 'in' parameter is a set of geography types or geography.
-Similar to the 'for' parameter, a colon separates the geography type from the id and a comma separates ids.
+The 'within' parameter is a set of geography types or geography.
+Similar to the 'level' parameter, a colon separates the geography type from the id and a comma separates ids.
 Sets of geography are separated by a plus symbol.

 For example, 'STATE:02+COUNTY:290' would reference the 'Yukon-Koyukuk Census Area' County in the state of Alaska.

-The 'in' parameter is optional, or required, depending upon the geography type.
-The smaller the geography type being required, the more the request must be restricted by the 'in' parameter.
+The 'within' parameter is optional, or required, depending upon the geography type.
+The smaller the geography type being required, the more the request must be restricted by the 'within' parameter.

 ## Census 2010 SF1 Examples and Supported Geography